Training Spiking Neural Networks Using Lessons From Deep Learning: Training Spiking Neural Networks

 Surrogate gradients have been used in most state-of-the-art experiments that natively train an SNN \cite{hunsberger2015spiking, shrestha2018slayer, bellec2018long, esser2016convolutional, huh2017gradient}.
 A variety of surrogate gradient functions have been used to varying degrees of success, and the choice of function can be treated as a hyperparameter.
-Most common surrogate functions in use tend to take the form of the following functions centered about the threshold: the sigmoid function, the fast sigmoid function: $(U-\theta)/(1+|U-\theta|)$, and a triangular function: $\text{\rm max}(1-|U-\theta|, 0)$.
 While several studies have explored the impact of various surrogates on the learning process \cite{zenke2021remarkable, neftci2019surrogate}, our understanding tends to be limited to what is known about biased gradient estimators.
-This draws a parallel to random feedback alignment, where weights are replaced with random matrices during the backward pass.
-Understanding how approximations in gradient descent impacts learning will very likely lead to a deeper understanding of why surrogate gradients are so effective, which surrogate might be most effective for a given task, and how they might be improved.

-Many studies normalise the surrogate gradient to a peak value of `1', rather than the infinite peak of the Dirac-Delta function \cite{bellec2018long, esser2016convolutional, neftci2019surrogate, zenke2019spytorch, zenke2021remarkable}.
-In the absence of formal justification, we have some loose intuition as to why this is done.
-Shrestha and Orchard \cite{shrestha2018slayer} interpret a normalised surrogate gradient as the probability that a change in $U$ will lead to a change in $S$.
-An alternative justification is that normalisation reduces the impact of vanishing and exploding gradients, although using sigmoid-like surrogates still opens up vulnerability to vanishing gradients, much like a standard ANN.
-We expect this to be heavily influenced by how modern deep learning frameworks (PyTorch, Tensorflow, etc.) implement parameter initialisation, which have been optimised for a given set of activation functions (e.g., Sigmoid and ReLU) \cite{he2015delving, glorot2010understanding}.
-That is to say, our approach to designing SNNs may currently be moulded to fit with the current best practices in deep learning.
+There is a lot left unanswered here.
+For example, if we can get away with approximating gradients, then perhaps surrogate gradients can be used in tandem with random feedback alignment.
+This involves replacing weights with random matrices during the backward pass.
+Rather than pure randomness, perhaps local approximations can be made that follow the same spirit of a surrogate gradient.